ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 | Private B | Portable | Single subnet assigned for vMotion |
 {: caption="Table 1.
 VLAN and subnet summary" caption-side="bottom"}

 In this design, all VLAN-backed hosts and VMs are configured to point to the {{site.data.keyword.cloud_notm}} back-end “private network” customer router (BCR) as the default route.
-While the vCenter Server instances enable the use of Software-Defined Networking (SDN), network overlays created within a VMware instance that include routing to internal subnets are not known by the {{site.data.keyword.cloud_notm}} managed routers.
+While the Automated instances enable the use of Software-Defined Networking (SDN), network overlays created within a VMware instance that include routing to internal subnets are not known by the {{site.data.keyword.cloud_notm}} managed routers.

-If you want to route between the overlay and underlay, you must deploy an IBM firewall device for the particular default private VLAN when the vCenter Server instance is deployed.
+If you want to route between the overlay and underlay, you must deploy an IBM firewall device for the particular default private VLAN when the Automated instance is deployed.
 This device allows the insertion of static routes and dynamic routing protocol peering with the overlay networking devices to allow routing between the underlay and overlay.

 The private network connections are configured to use a jumbo frame MTU size of 9000 to improve performance for large data transfers, such as storage and vMotion.
 This value is the maximum MTU that is allowed within VMware and by {{site.data.keyword.cloud_notm}}.
 The public network connections use a standard Ethernet MTU of 1500.
 This value must be maintained as any changes might cause packet fragmentation over the internet.